irbujam/ss_log_event_monitor/README.md

   - Discord notifications to a webhook of your choice (refer to https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks on how to create a webhook for your own server notifications)
       - Node and Farmer process state is determined and notification is sent to discord if either is offline
   - Metrics information including:
-      - Overall node/farm status, size, progress and eta on plotting
+      - Overall node/farm status, size, plotting progress and eta
       - Node(s) sync state and peers connected
       - Farmer(s) state and uptime
       - plotting performance averages
-      - rewards per farm
+      - Farm rewards actuals and estimated
       - Detailed  metrics break-up by farmer:
           - space allocated
           - % completion